-Overall

-Curriculum
+Overall C Curriculum C -

-Integration of planetary health topics into the medical school core curriculum is limited, but continues to expand.
-The main sources of information are through several lectures in the Introduction to Global and Population Health elective course open to first-year medical students, through one module in "Environmental Health" in the Internal Medicine section of the Public Health Commute (a series of modules meant to be completed during the Major Clinical Year) and finally through brief, passing mentions in lecture slides.
-Case based learning slide decks that incorporate climate health have been created to be implemented in the upcoming year.
-Recommendations: The Vagelos College of Physicians and Surgeons (VP&S) should continue to expand planetary health topics in its curriculum.
-Areas of implementation may include Public Health Commute lecture slides, Foundations of Clinical Medicine course, The Body: In Health and Disease course, and M&P week.
+- Integration of planetary health topics into the medical school core curriculum continues to expand.
+The sources of information are through lectures in the Introduction to Global and Population Health elective course, through one module in "Environmental Health" in the Internal Medicine section of the Public Health Commute, and through brief mentions in lecture slides.
+Case based learning slide decks that incorporate climate health have been created to be implemented in the upcoming year. - Recommendations: The medical school should continue to expand planetary health topics in its curriculum.
+Areas of implementation may include Public Health Commute lecture slides, Foundations of Clinical Medicine course, The Body: In Health and Disease course, M&P week, and a longitudinal curricular thread dedicated to planetary health.

-Interdisciplinary Research Α
+Interdisciplinary Research

+B+

-Columbia University has several strong interdisciplinary research efforts, including the Earth Institute and School.
-The Mailman School of Public Health is particularly strong in the area of environmental health rea a tremendous resource.
-The medical school should work to become more well integrated into the network interdisciplinary resources and should make these resources more readily available to medical students.
-Recommendations: The medical school should create a resource that centralizes these environmental head opportunities and outlines the ways in which medical students could get involved.
-Also, community involventiat research conducted by the university should be prioritized. esearch and is a of alth research
+- Columbia University has several strong interdisciplinary research efforts, including the Earth Institute and the Climate School.
+The Mailman School of Public Health is particularly strong in the area of environmental health research and is a tremendous resource. - Recommendations: The medical school should create a resource that centralizes these environmental health research opportunities and encourage medical students' involvement during dedicated research periods.
+Also, community involvement in the environmental research conducted by the university should be prioritized.

-Community Outreach and Advocacy D
+Community Outreach and Advocacy

-While there are many initiatives throughout Columbia University, there is currently no infrastructure for a students to get involved in most outreach and advocacy efforts.
-The medical school should work to streng connections across the university and make these initiatives more readily accessible and better publicized students.
-Recommendations: The medical school should seek to develop stronger collaborations with community and involve students in these efforts as a requirement given the immense environmental determinants in t Washington Heights community. then for medical organizations
+- While there are many initiatives throughout Columbia University and at the Mailman School of Public Health, there is currently no infrastructure for medical students to get involved in many outreach and advocacy efforts.. - Recommendations: The medical school should seek to develop stronger collaborations with community organizations and other schools and involve students in these efforts as a requirement given the immense environmental determinants in the Washington Heights community.

-Support for Student-Led Initiatives B-
+Support for Student-Led Initiatives

-The administration is supportive of and enthusiastic about student efforts, however this enthusiasm is gen focused on planetary health initiatives.
-Recent improvements include a centralized list for potential collaboration planetary health and a new student chapter of Health Students for a Sustainable Future.
-Recommendations: A specific research or outreach program should be developed for students interested planetary health initiatives with funding. oorators in
+B -

+- Columbia University supports student groups dedicated to planetary health by emphasizing interprofessional education dedicated to climate change and its health impacts. - Recommendations: VP&S could further support student-led initiatives by creating dedicated funding opportunities and/or fellowships for research and student-led sustainability initiatives, as well as facilitating connections between students and research mentors.

-Campus Sustainability C+
+Campus Sustainability

-Columbia University has taken concrete steps towards sustainability, with particular strengths including t renewable energy, commitment to building new buildings up to LEED standards, and committing to carbo Recommendations: The medical school can continue to develop its composting plan with and declare a sits availability to students.
-Furthermore, recycling bins should be required at all school events, and studer organization should be incentivized to have 0 waste events. on neutrality. start date for
+- Columbia University has taken concrete steps towards sustainability, with particular strengths including transportation, renewable energy, and committing to LEED standards and to carbon neutrality. - Recommendations: The medical school should develop a composting plan and declare a start date for its availability to students.
+Furthermore, recycling bins should be required at all school events, and student organizations should be incentivized to have zero waste events.
+Events with catering provided by Faculty House should also be incentivized to use the sustainable menu option.